george-shilovsky/quickforge-docs/docs/SaveKitLite/index.md

 **SaveKit Lite** is a minimalist save/load system for Unreal Engine 5 with full Blueprint support.
 Implemented in C++, designed for easy use in Blueprints.

-🔗 [Available on Unreal Engine Marketplace](https://fab.com/s/1c043632008e) – get the plugin, leave a review, and support future development!
+🔗 <a href="https://fab.com/s/1c043632008e" target="_blank">Available on Unreal Engine Marketplace</a> – get the plugin, leave a review, and support future development!

 It allows you to save and load: